ElijahLynn/fish-rbenv/README.md

 # Rbenv

-[rbenv] plugin support for the fish shell.
+[rbenv] plugin support for the fish shell, with homebrew path support.

 ## Install